A declaration of God's majesty in the church, 1-10. An exhortation to serve him reverently, 11, 12.

 10 Surely the wrath of man shall praise you.
 The remainder of wrath you will restrain.

 11 Vow, and pay to the LORD your God.
-Let all who are about him bring presents to him who ought to be feared.
+Let all who are around him bring presents to him who ought to be feared.

 12 He shall cut off the spirit of princes.
 He is fearful to the kings of the earth.